payalgupta6/Chuck-Norris-Joke/README.md

 ## Live Implementation

-Enter the number of jokes and click Get Jokes.
+Download the zip and enter the number of jokes and click Get Jokes.
 And enjoy !!